This is one of those chicken topics where everyone has an opinion, and their opinion is always right! Chicken coop heaters.

 Best Chicken Coop Heater for Chicks

-There is a large variety of shapes, designs and prices to choose from.
-Please remember though, if you use one of these plates, the brooding area must be draft proof of the chicks may chill and die despite your heater.
+There is a large variety of shapes, designs, and prices to choose from.
+Please remember, though, if you use one of these plates, the brooding area must be draft proof that the chicks may chill and die despite your heater.

 If you’re worried about the cost to run, many brooding plates are automatically set to turn on at 35°F and off at 45°F.

-When you put a hot light bulb in a room that is filled with straw, feathers and dander the chances of an unhappy ending are very high.
+When you put a hot light bulb in a room filled with straw, feathers, and dander, the chances of an unhappy ending are very high.

 The amount of heat put out by these lamps is really too much for a chicken coop.